MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-plan-deployment.md

 # Plan your deployment of Microsoft Edge

-> [!NOTE]
-> Microsoft Edge for Business is now available in Edge stable version 116!
-[Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise-grade security, productivity, manageability, and AI built in.

 This article describes the recommended practices for deploying Microsoft Edge in an enterprise environment.

->[!NOTE]
->This article applies to Microsoft Edge version 77 or later.

 ## Article content